chapvic/is_reboot_needed/README.md

 # Checks if you need to restart Windows

-Version: 0.2.2b
+Version: 0.2.3b

-There are three types of Windows reboot events:
+This utility returns a set of reboot event codes:
-1. Rename pending
+- Rename pending (1)
-2. Reboot pending
+- Reboot pending (2)
-3. Reboot required
+- Reboot required (4)

 Status codes of these events are defined in `is_reboot_needed.h`: